tmpim/shitty.dl/README.md

     "oldPasteThemeCompatibility": true,
     "sessionSecret": "",
     "uploadDeleteLink": true,
+	"imageFiles": ["jpeg","jpg","png","gif"],
+	"audioFiles": ["mp3","wav","flac","ogg"],
+	"videoFiles": ["mp4","webm"],
     "languagePackages": [
       "language-lua"
     ]
 }
 ```
-- `logo` - Filename of your logo image.
-Make sure to put this in /public.
+- `logo` - Filenames of your logos images.
+Make sure to put them in /public.
 - `name` - Name of your file host.
+- `app_name` - Shortened name of your file host used in app.
 - `name_color` - Color of your file host's name.
+- `background_color` - Color of your host's background.
 - `title` - Title on the homepage.
 - `disclaimer` - Message used to supply important info about takedowns/dmcas, or a disclaimer.
 - `password` - An array of sha256 hashes of valid passwords.
 Calculate with `echo -n 'password' | sha256sum`